Dvandenderen/Regional_fisheries_comparison/README.md

-Data and scripts linked to the figures in the manuscript: Large regional differences in implementing sustainable fisheries.
+Data and scripts to reproduce the figures in "Large regional differences in implementing sustainable fisheries".

-Data sources:
+Data sources are explained in the manuscript.

-to be added
+The manuscript can be found here: xxxx